Building modern furniture. Antimodulor 2, 2015

 Nine wooden chairs.
 Variable measurements.

-Modulor, an anthropomorphic model of ideal proportions which aimed to maintain a harmonious dimension between people, buildings and furniture.
-Initially, the Modulor was 1.75 m. high, but was modified to 1.83 m.
-In Le Corbusier’s imagination, beyond the Eurocentric hegemony of the healthy, productive, white male, there is no female version of the Modulor, nor is there any difference based on ethnic-racial or functional diversity (1).
+Modulor, an anthropomorphic model of ideal proportions which sought to maintain a harmonious dimension between people, buildings and furniture.
+Initially, the Modulor was 1.75 m high, but it was modified to 1.83 m.
+In Le Corbusier’s imagination, beyond the Eurocentric hegemony of the healthy, productive white male, there is no female version of the Modulor, nor is there any ethnic or racial difference (1).

-(1) The Indian city of Chandigarh, designed by Le Corbusier under the premises of the Modulor, serves as an example of Eurocentric tyranny, since the average height of Indian men is 1.61m. and of women 1.52m.
+(1) The Indian city of Chandigarh, designed by Le Corbusier under the premises of the Modulor, serves as an example of Eurocentric tyranny, since the average height of the Indian man is 1.61m. and of the woman 1.52m.

 ________